I hope you enjoy this blog post.

 • Details of sale: Auction [Christie’s, New York]

-We previously wrote about the art collection of David Bowie, which went on show around the world this summer before being sold at Sotheby’s in London.
+We previously wrote about the art collection of David Bowie, which went on show around the world before being sold at Sotheby’s in London.
 The collection raised millions of pounds for Bowie’s estate, with buyers from around the world tabling bids for individual pieces of the collection.
 It’s a shame to split up such a beautiful collection from a master curator, but the power of Bowie’s provenance was understandably too much for fans and collectors to resist.

 Fine Art Scandal Auctioned for €91,800